vdim/yz/doc/IMPLEMENTATION.md

 * The pquery function from [core.clj](https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj) returns map where
     * :result - hierarchical structure of result query.
     * :error - if error is occured then value of this keyword contains string representation of the error.
 If not then value is nil.
+    * :thrwable - if error is occured then value of this keyword is Throwable object.
     * :columns - list with default names of columns.
     * :rows - representation of a result query as set of rows (tuples).